tableau/server-client-python/docs/docs/api-ref.md

 ### Get Sites

-Gets all the sites on the server.
+Gets the first 100 sites on the server.
+To get all the sites, use the Pager.

 ```py
 Sites.get()